alza-bitz/podcast-analytics/README.md

 ### Adding New Episode Data

-1. Place new CSV files by running `split_episodes.sh` as described above and copying the results into the `data` directory.
+1. Place new CSV files by running `split_episodes.sh` as described above and copying the results into the `data_load` directory.

 2. Run the pipeline to process new episodes: